 • Bring a list of the places where and dates when you have had mammograms, biopsies or other breast treatments.

 • If you do not hear from your physician within 10 days, do not assume that your mammogram was normal.
 Confirm this by calling your physician or the facility.

 It is important that you remember to bring your insurance card, a photo ID, and a diagnostic order from your physician, if applicable.

 St. Vincent's St. Clair performs mammograms in the Radiology Department located on the first floor of the hospital.

 Parking is available for patients and visitors in front of the hospital and on each side of the hospital.

-All mammomograms are "double read"?, which means that two radiologists read the mammogram independently.
+All mammograms are "double read", which means that two radiologists read the mammogram independently.
 Double reading significantly increases accuracy and cancer detection rate.